On the concentration distribution in turbulent thermals: Evolution of PDF and moments of concentration

 \subsection{PDFs of concentration}

 We have calculated the probability density function of the concentration as a function of time for all the experiments and simulations.
-The 100 bins of the PDF are logarithmically spaced between the minimal concentration values and 1 for the concentration and between $5 \times 10^{-1}$ and $\times 10^{5}$ for the PDF of the concentration normalized by the mean concentration $\langle c \rangle$.
-Figure~\ref{fig:PDFcexpsim} represents these PDFs for a given experiment and a simulation, with the same $Re=3452$.
-The PDFs of $c$ for all others Reynolds are shown in Appendix~\ref{appB} (see figures\ref{fig:PDFcexpsim_2780}, \ref{fig:PDFcexpsim_5770}, \ref{fig:PDFcexpsim_6420}).
-In figure~\ref{fig:PDFcexpsim}, the first PDF that is plotted corresponds to $t/t_g\sim 10$ for the experiment, and $t/t_g=0$ for the simulation, for which the concentration field is available from the start.
-In both cases, the PDFs of concentration exhibit a drift toward smaller concentration values, in agreement with the time evolution of $\langle c \rangle$ and $\mathrm{max}(c)$ (see figure\ref{fig:meanmaxconcentration}a,b).
-For $t/t_g > 10$, the shape of the PDF seems to be relatively constant with time and qualitatively consistent between the simulations and the experiments.
+The bins of the PDF are logarithmically spaced with a width in log-space of $0.066$ for the PDF of concentration $c/c_0$ and with a width in log-space of $0.12$ for the PDF of the concentration normalized by the mean concentration $\langle c \rangle$.
+Fig.~\ref{fig:PDFcexpsim} represents these PDFs for a given experiment and a simulation, with the same $Re=3452$.
+The PDFs of $c$ for all other Reynolds are shown in the Supplementary Materials \citep{hldhl2025}.
+In Fig.~\ref{fig:PDFcexpsim}, the first PDF that is plotted corresponds to $t/t_g\sim 10$ for the experiment, and $t/t_g=0$ for the simulation, for which the concentration field is available from the start.
+In both cases, the PDFs of concentration exhibit a drift toward smaller concentration values, in agreement with the time evolution of $\langle c \rangle$ and $\mathrm{max}(c)$ (see figure \ref{fig:meanmaxconcentration}a,b).
+For $t/t_g > 10$, the shape of the PDF is to be relatively constant with time and qualitatively consistent between the simulations and the experiments.

-Figure~\ref{fig:momentconcentration} confirms the prediction of the dimensional analysis that the moments evolve as $\sim t^{-\frac{3}{2}k}$.
+Fig.~\ref{fig:momentconcentration} confirms the prediction of the dimensional analysis that the moments evolve as $\sim t^{-\frac{3}{2}k}$.
 Following the discussion of section \ref{subsection:DimensionalAnalysisMoments}, one should therefore expect the PDF of $c/\langle c \rangle$ to be independent of time.
-Figure~\ref{fig:PDFc_meanc_expsim} shows the PDFs of $c/\langle c \rangle$ in a log-log space and semi-log space for an experiment and a simulation, with $Re=3452$.
-Once normalized by $\langle c \rangle$, the PDFs of concentration for both simulation and experiment collapse (figure~\ref{fig:PDFc_meanc_expsim}a,b), in agreement with the prediction of section \ref{subsection:DimensionalAnalysisMoments}.
+Fig.~\ref{fig:PDFc_meanc_expsim} shows the PDFs of $c/\langle c \rangle$ in a log-log space and semi-log space for an experiment and a simulation, with $Re=3452$.
+Once normalized by $\langle c \rangle$, the PDFs of concentration for both simulation and experiment collapse (Fig.~\ref{fig:PDFc_meanc_expsim}a,b), in agreement with the prediction of section \ref{subsection:DimensionalAnalysisMoments}.